 If you do not want to share your personal information, you will be given other options to access an assessment with the agency most suited to your child’s needs.

-Any personal information you provide us will be used for the sole purpose of (1) completing the Communication Checkup and (2) informing the respective agency of your referral result (optional).
+Any personal information you provide us will be used for the sole purpose of (1) completing the Communication Checkup, (2) informing the respective agency of your referral result (optional) and (3) for evaluation purposes.

 The personal information you have provided us will be sent through secure fax (Scrypt.com) to the agency that best suits the needs of your child and destroyed in our system.